Hari Singh Nalwa: Battle of Kasur (1807)

+Siege of Multan (1807)

+Ranjit Singh attacked Multan 7 times.
+Hari Singh Nalwa fought in 5 of them.
+Ranjit Singh did not want to finish his enemies in one stroke as Ranjit did not want much blood and wanted to weaken his enemies into an position where they could be easily conquered.
+On their march to Multan, they conquered the territories of Dilalpur and Jhang.
+The Sikhs besieged the Multan Fort.
+Peace was made through the help of Fateh Singh Kaliawalia.
+The Maharaja lifted the siege with a lot of money.

 Battle of Sialkot (1807)

 Ranjit Singh nominated Hari Singh Nalwa to take Sialkot from its ruler Jiwan Singh.
 This was his first battle under an independent command.
 The two armies were engaged for a couple of days, eventually seventeen year old Hari Singh carried the day.
 Nalwa lead the army to victory and planted the Sikh Flag on top of the fort.

+Battle of Jammu (1808)

+The Sikhs invaded Jammu in 1808 right after Sialkot.
+After Hari Singh Nalwa conquered Sialkot, Ranjit Singh had ordered him to take the surrounding areas of Jammu as well.
+He was aided by a Sikh named Hukam Singh Chimni and they successfully managed to conquer the city.

+Siege of Multan (1810)

+Nalwa once more besieged Multan in 1810.
+Ranjit Singh had given out an order to Muzaffar Khan to pay tribute, but the latter refused.
+Because of this, the Sikhs besieged Multan once more.
+In this battle, Hari Singh Nalwa got seriously wounded while climbing the fort because of a fire-pot that was thrown at him.
+Muzaffar Khan unsuccessfully sought for support from the British but after 2 months of siege, Nawab Muzaffar Khan surrendered.
+Muzaffar Khan had to pay a tribute of 180,000 rupees and 20 horses to the Sikhs.

 Battle of Attock (1813)

 The fort of Attock was a major replenishment point for all armies crossing the Indus.
 In the early 19th century, Afghan appointees of the Kingdom of Kabul held this fort, as they did most of the territory along this frontier.
 This battle was fought and won by the Sikhs on the banks of the Indus under the leadership of Dewan Mokham Chand, Maharaja Ranjit Singh's general, against Wazir Fatteh Khan and his brother Dost Mohammad Khan, on behalf of Shah Mahmud of Kabul.
 Besides Hari Singh Nalwa, Hukam Singh Attariwala, Shyamu Singh, Khalsa Fateh Singh Ahluwalia and Behmam Singh Malliawala actively participated in this battle.
 With the conquest of Attock, the adjoining regions of Hazara-i-Karlugh and Gandhgarh became tributary to the Sikhs.
 In 1815, Sherbaz Khan of Gandhgarh challenged Hari Singh Nalwa's authority and was defeated.